 Discover the Irish way of life with your local guide!
 Explore spectacular landscapes and dive deeper into Ireland’s colourful history.
 Are you looking for the perfect Irish history tour itinerary?
 We can tailor a package to meet your needs.

 Explore the rugged Irish coastline and walk along breath-taking sheep trails.
-Experience the culture, baking in an Irish home, pull your own pint of Guinness and listen to traditional music in the local pub.
-Relax back as you stay in specially selected accommodation & enjoy top class service.
+Learn about the troubles in Norther Ireland and the islands history with the UK.
+Experience the renowned Irish culture first hand.
+Enjoy a baking lesson in an Irish home, pull your own pint of Guinness and listen to traditional music in the local pub.
+Relax back as your fun local guide shows you places you would never find alone.
+Stay in hand selected accommodation & enjoy top class service wherever you go.
 Make the most of the moment with a flexible itinerary that will be adapted to meet your needs.

 This is an example of a fully guided tour.

 All tours are tailor made and we are delighted to adapt them to meet your needs.

 Highlights of your Irish History Tour Itinerary

 - Take time to explore Ireland’s capital city Dublin, it’s cultural, historic and lively atmosphere

 - Discover the Causeway coast, Giant’s causeway and the historic city of Belfast

 - Walk along the edges of some of Europe’s highest cliffs & take in the panoramic views